robhabraken/advent-of-code-2025/solutions/10/README.md

 ## Part 1

-Knowning this solution would not stand a change for part 2, I wrote a brute force approach using bitwise increments to find all possible combinations.
+Even though I knew this solution would not stand a change for part 2, I wrote a brute force approach using bitwise increments to find all possible combinations.
 It isn't very quick nor special in any way, but it does the job sufficiently well for part 1.

 ## Part 2